 Jamche Kunye (JCK) — Tibetan Massage & Mild Therapies — is a course designed to introduce students to the practical side of the holistic healing system of Traditional Tibetan Medicine (TTM).
 Tibetan massage (Kunye) and the complementary health therapies target the flow of energy through the body — what the Tibetan system calls “wind” energy (rLung) — which is responsible for the connection between body & mind.
 These practices will help you to relax deeply and stay healthy.

 The modules start at 10am on the first day and end at 4pm on the last day.
 The exact timetable will be announced at the beginning of the module.
-For modules 2, 3 and 4, additional distance learning units are provided.
+For some modules additional online teachings are provided.

 Dates are subject to change!

 Module 1: Dugs-pa (Massage with Herbal Compress) · 26 – 29 August 2021

 The complementary health therapies found in Tibetan medicine are simple and effective, especially when it comes to relieving tension, promoting relaxation, and balancing the energy of body and mind.
 In the first module, we introduce herbal compresses (Dugs-pa), along with how they affect the energies of the body when applied to particular points.
 We’ll also cover how to make different herbal compresses from simple materials, and how to use these compresses in a therapeutic setting.

 Module 2: Kunye (Tibetan Massage) & Hor-me (Small Herbal Compress) · 9 – 12 September 2021

 The techniques of Kunye, or Tibetan massage, were designed to generate and restore health and relaxation.
 This module is aimed at learning the unique methods of the Tibetan system, and how they are different from other massage therapies—especially in how they work to join body and mind, especially in combination with “Hor-me”.

 Module 3: Moxa & Me-bhum · 14 – 17 October 2021